paltalabs/defindex/apps/docs/03-core-concepts/contracts.md

 While anyone can invest in a DeFindex, only the Manager and Emergency Manager have the authority to move funds between the DeFindex and its associated strategies.

 The contract also holds funds not currently invested in any strategy, known as IDLE funds.
-These funds act as a safety buffer, allowing the Emergency Manager to withdraw assets from underperforming strategies and store them as IDLE funds.
+These funds act as a safety buffer, allowing the Emergency Manager to withdraw assets from underperforming or unhealthy strategies and store them as IDLE funds.

-Key functions of the contract include balance retrieval, and investment and withdrawal operations from the strategies.

 ### Initialization
 The DeFindex contract is initialized with a predefined proportion of assets.
 Let's say 1 token A, 2 token B, and 3 token C. The contract will hold these assets in the right proportion.
 When a user deposits assets into the DeFindex, they receive dfTokens in return, representing their share of the DeFindex's assets.
 In the following documents we talk of dfTokens and shares as the same thing.

 This is proportion is used for the first deposit made to the DeFindex.
 The Manager can later modify these proportions in response to changing conditions.
-Also, the performance of the Strategies will change the proportion of the assets.
+Also, the performance of the Strategies may change the proportion of the assets.

 Strategies are stored in instance storage, since we expect to have DeFindex with a small number of strategies.